 In the case of small loop inductance the phase will be fixed by flux quantization.
 For phase to tunnel, one has to introduce extra Josephson junctions in the loop.
-In the three-junction design [101], two junctions are identical, with Josephson energies E_J each, and the third one has a little smaller energy αE_J , $\alpha < 1$.
+In the threejunction design,101 two junctions are identical, each with a Josephson energy E_J , and the third one has a little smaller energy αE_J , $\alpha < 1$.
 In the presence of external flux φ_x , the energy of the system as a function of phases on the identical junctions φ_1, φ_2 is